invoice-observer/.github/profile/README.md

-# invoice-observer (bounded context) and its applications
+# invoice-observer (bounded context) and its Invoice Observer applications

 The "invoice-observer" bounded context (in terms of DDD) corresponds to the invoice management monitoring subdomain, usually a part of reporting or audit system.

-The Invoice Observer application consists of two applications, residing in separate repositories:
+The Invoice Observer consists of two applications, residing in separate repositories:
 [Invoice Core App](../invoice-core-app/README.md) and [Invoice Monitoring CLI](../invoice-monitoring-cli/README.md), designed as independent microservices.